royh02/royh02/README.md

 # Roy Huang ☀ 🌙

 Hi I'm Roy (He/Him), a freshman currently studying computer science @ UC Berkeley.
 I am from Vancouver, BC and am staying there for a while due to remote classes.
 Here in the pins, I have some projects that I dabbled with.
-Currently, I am learning full-stack web dev while working with [IEEEBerkeley](https://github.com/IEEEBerkeley).
+Big ML/AI + cloud fan.
 In my spare time, I enjoy tinkering with LinuxOS 🐧, PC building 🖥, and grooving to good music 🎵.

 <!--
 **royh02/royh02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.